Exploring Konark Sun Temple

 War Horses

 On the southern side of the Konark Temple are sculptures of two war horses.
-These are not to be confused with the horses that pull the chariot of the main temple.
+Do not confuse these with the horses that pull the chariot of the main temple.

 Elephants

 On the northern side of the Konark Temple are sculptures of two elephants.
-A warrior can be seen in the curled trunk of one of the elephants while a warrior is trampled under the feet of another elephant.
+One of the elephants curls its trunk around a warrior, while another elephant tramples a warrior under its feet.

 The Fall of the Konark Sun Temple

 The precise date or reason for the fall of the temple is unknown.
-Numerous theories float that the temple was never completed; it was struck by lightning, earthquake, invasion, and destruction by Kalapahad, a general of the Bengal Sultanate under the reigning Karrani Dynasty.
+Numerous theories float.
+Some people claim the builders couldn’t complete the temple, while others say lightning or an earthquake struck it.
+Invasion, and destruction by Kalapahad, a general of the Bengal Sultanate under the reigning Karrani Dynasty are other theories.
 Another theory is that the loadstone on top of the temple had a magnetic effect which kept the entire structure intact.
-But it also caused the ships passing through the Bay of Bengal to be drawn to it, causing damage.
+But it also drew ships passing through the Bay of Bengal towards it, causing damage.
 The Portuguese voyagers took the loadstone that led to the temple’s subsequent collapse.
 Evidence is not available, so the real reason is still unknown.

 Konark Sun Temple Light and Sound Show